Originally posted December 2009....

 Santa would wave to us all, take off his hat and hang it on the corner of his chair, then sit down in his red velvet throne of a chair.
 Sometimes the elf would hand him a mirror and comb, and he would groom his beard and hair, much to the delight of the packed room of children.

 When he handed the mirror and comb back to the elf, it was time to see Santa.
-My sister and I waited, and when it was almost our turn and as Santa talked with the child just before us, the Snow Queen would chat with us and ask our names.
+As my sister and I waited, when it was almost our turn and as Santa talked with the child just before us, the Snow Queen would chat with us and ask our names.
 Unbeknownst to the kids, she had a microphone and Santa had an earpiece -- we're talking a long time ago! -- and she would tell him the names of the children as they approached his chair.

 "Well, hello, Gail and Lynn!" he would boom out as we walked toward him after waiting in the long line.
 We were always absolutely in awe.
-"He remembered our names," I would say afterward to my mother.
+"He remembered our names!"
+I would say afterward to my mother.
 He would listen to our requests and would always say, "I will do my very best."
 We would pose for a photo, and the elf would hand us each a candy cane as we skipped down the ramp to our waiting mother and Aunt Ruth.

-It was always a wonderful experience and we have photos from those years, reminders of a time now turned into nostalgic memories.
+It was always a wonderful experience and we have photos from those years, reminders of a time now turned into memories.